 Ease of Use

-The browser-based OBIEE environment provides a much simpler and more portable way to access and interact with the data than the traditional connection via Windows Remote Desktop, and offers many more options for customization than the preformatted BI reports.
+The browser-based OBIEE environment provides a simple way to access and interact with the data, including many options for customization.

 Groupings and Derived Fields

 As part of the restructuring that occurs as the data is loaded into SIRIS, several new fields are added which are of great practical use for many questions about students.
 These include:

 - Grouping of academic plans into types, e.g. “degree-granting” or “non-degree-granting”

 - Grouping of degrees into levels and types, e.g. Undergrad/Grad or Academic/Professional

 - Ethnicity groupings that meet federal reporting requirements